History of Australia (1945–present): Indigenous Australia

 Campaigns for indigenous rights in Australia have a long history.
 In the modern era, 1938 was an important year.
 With the participation of leading indigenous activists like Douglas Nicholls, the Australian Aborigines Advancement League organised a protest "Day of Mourning" to mark the 150th anniversary of the arrival of the First Fleet of British in Australia and launched its campaign for full citizenship rights for all Aborigines.
 In the 1940s, the conditions of life for Aborigines could be very poor.
 A permit system restricted movement and work opportunities for many Aboriginal people.

-In the 1950s, the government pursued a policy of "assimilation" which sought to achieve full citizenship rights for Aborigines but also wanted them to adopt the mode of life of other Australians (which very often was assumed to require suppression of cultural identity).
+During the 1950s and 60s, the government pursued a policy of "assimilation" which sought to achieve full citizenship rights for Aborigines but also wanted them to adopt the mode of life of other Australians (which very often was assumed to require suppression of cultural identity). " From the 1950s onwards, Australians began to rethink their attitudes towards racial issues, mirroring developments in other western nations.
+Momentum grew within the Aboriginal rights movement, building on the legacy of earlier generations of activism, and the historical White Australia Policy fell out of public favour.

-From the 1950s onwards, Australians began to rethink their attitudes towards racial issues.
-An Aboriginal rights movement was founded and supported by many liberal white Australians and a campaign against the White Australia policy was also launched.
-The 1967 referendum was held and overwhelmingly approved to amend the Constitution, removing discriminatory references and giving the national parliament the power to legislate specifically for Indigenous Australians.
+With uneven voting rights for Aboriginals based on states laws, the newly elected Menzies Government legislated in 1949 to ensure that all Indigenous Australians who'd served in the military received the right to vote.
+The Menzies Government's historic 1962 Commonwealth Electorate Act then removed the power of states to deny Aboriginals a vote in Federal Elections, and Queensland and Western Australia removed their prohibitions on state voting rights soon after.

+Menzies' successor Harold Holt called the landmark 1967 referendum, which received more than 90% approval from the electorate, and ended the discriminatory practice of not automatically counting Indigenous Australians in the electoral roll census, and of allowing the states, rather than the Federal Parliament, to legislate specifically for Indigenous Australians.
 Contrary to frequently repeated mythology, this referendum did not cover citizenship on Aboriginal people, nor did it give them the vote: they already had both.
-However, transferring this power away from the State parliaments did bring an end to the system of Indigenous Australian reserves which existed in each state, which allowed Indigenous people to move more freely, and exercise many of their citizenship rights for the first time.
+However, transferring this power away from the State parliaments did bring an end to the system of Aboriginal reserve which existed in each state, which allowed Indigenous people to move more freely, and exercise many of their citizenship rights for the first time.
 From the late 1960s a movement for Indigenous land rights also developed.